Warren Fellows: Arrest

 On 12 October 1978, the rooms occupied by Fellows and Hayward at the Montien Hotel in Bangkok were raided by Thai police.
 The pair were arrested when 8.5 kilograms of heroin was found in a suitcase in Hayward's room.
-Fellows alleges they were subjected to physical and psychological abuse at the hands of Thai Narcotics Suppression Unit officers who demanded they sign statements which they could not read because they were written in Thai.
+Fellows alleged they were subjected to physical and psychological abuse at the hands of Thai Narcotics Suppression Unit officers who demanded they sign statements which they could not read because they were written in Thai.
 The officers demanded Fellows and Hayward make statements incriminating Sinclair.
-Fellows claims they resisted because Sinclair was innocent, but he eventually relented when officers informed them they were to be executed without trial under Article 27 of the military law and dragged Hayward outside for execution.
+Fellows claimed they resisted because Sinclair was innocent, but he eventually relented when officers informed them they were to be executed without trial under Article 27 of the military law and dragged Hayward outside for execution.
 Fellows and Hayward agreed to sign the statement and Sinclair was arrested and charged.

 The three men were sent to Bambat remand centre at Klong Prem Central Prison, but after plotting an escape attempt were moved to "Maha Chai" the Special Bangkok Metropolitan Prison on Maha Chai Road (now the Bangkok Corrections Museum).
 They spent three years in Maha Chai before they were convicted of heroin trafficking.
 Sinclair and Fellows were sentenced to life imprisonment and Hayward was sentenced to 30 years' jail.
 They were sent to the Lard Yao prison but after five days there when Sinclair attempted to bribe the wrong guard, they were transferred to Bangkwang.
 Two years later, Sinclair's conviction was overturned on appeal in 1983.
 Hayward was later returned to Lard Yao, and later received a royal pardon and was released from Lard Yao on 7 April 1989.
 Fellows received a royal pardon and was released from Bangkwang on 11 January 1990.

-Whilst imprisoned in Thailand, Fellows attempted suicide several times, one he recalls was when he was locked into a darkroom he wrapped a sarong around his neck and tied it to a hook on the ceiling; however, he claimed as he felt his bowels fall the sarong snapped, causing him to fall, saving him.
+Whilst imprisoned in Thailand, Fellows attempted suicide several times, one he recalled was when he was locked into a darkroom he wrapped a sarong around his neck and tied it to a hook on the ceiling; however, he claimed as he felt his bowels fall the sarong snapped, causing him to fall, saving him.
 Fellows became addicted to heroin.
 He claimed that heroin was easily available in Thai prisons and was the only form of escape from the appalling conditions.
 In his autobiography The Damage Done, he expressed great sympathy for those afflicted by addiction to drugs.
-He writes that it was "an outstanding case of poetic justice" that he should become addicted himself.
+He wrote that it was "an outstanding case of poetic justice" that he should become addicted himself.